JakubSochor/JakubSochor.github.io/_pages/experience.md

 ### Google
 #### Software Engineer -- level 4 <span class="time-span">(08/2019 - present, Zurich)</span>
  - I was a member of Proactive Google Assistant
- - I **owned and lead** various projects that applied Machine Learning methods
+ - I **owned and led** various projects that applied Machine Learning methods
- - Other, more junior, team members have worked on the projects that I have lead; therefore, I was responsible also for the coordination of the project work and communicating the status to stakeholders
+ - Other, more junior, team members have worked on the projects that I have led; therefore, I was responsible also for the coordination of the project work and communicating the status to stakeholders
- - The features I have launched are used by hundreds of thousands users daily
+ - The features I have launched are used by hundreds of thousands of users daily

 ### PTC